granadaaaa/c_clock/README.md

-Super basic clock in c
+Super basic clocks in c